 Restart the agent with the following command.

-After you have manually deployed agents to UNIX and Linux computers, they still need to be discovered by Operations Manager using the Discovery Wizard.
+After you've manually deployed agents to UNIX and Linux computers, they still need to be discovered by Operations Manager using the Discovery Wizard.
 For the Discovery type, select Discover only computers with the UNIX/Linux agent installed.
-For more information see Install Agent on UNIX and Linux using the Discovery Wizard.
+For more information, see Install Agent on UNIX and Linux using the Discovery Wizard.

 - To learn how to configure object discovery rules and disable discovery of a specific object, see Applying Overrides to Object Discoveries.

 - To understand how to perform agent maintenance on UNIX and Linux computers, see Upgrading and Uninstalling Agents on UNIX and Linux Computers.